vitejs/vite/.github/contributing.md

 - You can also use `yarn test-serve [match]` or `yarn test-build [match]` to run tests in a specific playground package, e.g. `yarn test-serve css` will run tests for both `playground/css` and `playground/css-codesplit` under serve mode.

-  Note package matching is not aviable for the `yarn test` script, which always runs all tests.
+  Note package matching is not available for the `yarn test` script, which always runs all tests.

 ### Test Env and Helpers